daynin/fundoc/docs/configuration.md

 - `files_patterns` - unix style pathname patterns for matching files which will be parsed.
 [[~]](https://github.com/daynin/fundoc/blob/master/src/config.rs#L29-L31)

-- `repository_prefix` - an http url which will be used for creating a link to a file in a repository.
+- `repository_host` - an http url which will be used for creating a link to a file in a repository.
 For example, if you want to add links to your files for each section you can pass a value like `https://github.com/user_name/project_name/blob/master`.
 It will be used for creating an url like this